zeero/CCPlugins/commands/cleanproject.md

 - Essential configuration files
 - Source code files unless explicitly identified as temporary

+When I find multiple items to clean, I'll create a todo list to process them safely.

 Before removing anything, I'll:
 1. Show you what I plan to remove
 2. Create backups of files before deletion